At which campus can I study this program?

 Nutritional Physiology and Biochemistry Option

 This option incorporates knowledge from biology, chemistry, physiology, and physics with nutrition.
-This option is recommended for students preparing for careers in medicine and other health-related fields such as dentistry, optometry, physician assistant, physical therapy, and chiropractic, as well as graduate school.
-Also, this option prepares students for careers in laboratory research in the pharmaceutical or food industries, government, or academia.
+This option is recommended for students preparing for careers in medicine and other health-related fields such as dentistry, optometry, physician assistant, occupational therapy, pharmacy, and chiropractic.
+Students are also well-prepared for graduate school in nutritional sciences, physiology, and many other biological and health-related disciplines.
+This option prepares students for careers in laboratory research in the pharmaceutical or food industries, government, or academia.

 What is Nutritional Sciences?